gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 cluster with the `review/*` environment scope.
 Similarly, you can check the other environments.

-## Enabling Auto DevOps
+## Enabling/Disabling Auto DevOps

-If you haven't done already, read the [requirements](#requirements) to make full use of Auto DevOps.
+Review the [requirements](#requirements) to ensure all necessary components to make full use of Auto DevOps are available.
 If this is your fist time, we recommend you follow the [quick start guide](quick_start_guide.md).

-To enable Auto DevOps to your project:
+GitLab.com users can enable/disable Auto DevOps at the project-level only.
+Self-managed users can enable/disable Auto DevOps at either the project-level or instance-level.

+### Enable/disable Auto DevOps at the project-level

 1. Check that your project doesn't have a `.gitlab-ci.yml`, or remove it otherwise
 1. Go to your project's **Settings > CI/CD > Auto DevOps**
-1. Select "Enable Auto DevOps"
+1. Check (or uncheck to disable) the box that reads "Default to Auto DevOps pipeline"
 1. Optionally, but recommended, add in the [base domain](#auto-devops-base-domain) that will be used by Kubernetes to [deploy your application](#auto-deploy) and choose the [deployment strategy](#deployment-strategy)
 1. Hit **Save changes** for the changes to take effect

+### Enable/disable Auto DevOps at the instance-level (Administrators only)

+1. Go to **Admin area > Settings > Continuous Integration and Deployment**
+1. Check (or uncheck to disable) the box that reads "Default to Auto DevOps pipeline for all projects"
+1. Optionally, set up the Auto DevOps [base domain](#auto-devops-base-domain) which is going to be used for Auto Deploy and Auto Review Apps.
+1. Click **Save changes** for the changes to take effect.

 Once saved, an Auto DevOps pipeline will be triggered on the default branch.